-I like reviewing products I use, trust, and that make my job easier.
-I Dislike Seagate hard drives and after my experience with Seagate products, it deserves a blog post of it's own.
+I enjoy sharing tools and products I use, trust, and that make photography easier.
+I dislike Seagate hard drives and after my experience with Seagate products, it deserves a blog post of it's own.
 Buyer beware!

 Having a second hard drive, I wasn't too worried.
 I downloaded to images on the second drive for the next few days.
 Mind you, I had not secondary backup of over 11,000 images during this time.
 Upon leaving remote Redoubt Mountain Lodge and returning to civilization in Anchorage, I bought another hard drive.
 The new (third) Seagate hard drive was hooked up so there were two copies of the 11,000+ images taken at Redoubt Mountain.